jvzaniolo/jvzaniolo/README.md

 ## 🎮 Hobbies
 I love to play video games with friends and family, listen to music, and eat burgers!

-### Something that keeps me going
+> "If you can't beat the fear, just do it scared!" - Glennon Doyle Melton<br>
-"If you can't beat the fear, just do it scared!" - Glennon Doyle Melton
+> "The greatest successes come from having the freedom to fail." - Mark Zuckerberg